brianignacio5/vscode-esp-idf-extension/docs/ONBOARDING.md

 ## How to configure correctly this extension

 1. Press **START** on the onboarding window and check that git is installed.
 Also select the Python executable to use in this extension.
-The python executable is saved in **idf.pythonSystemBinPath** or **idf.pythonSystemBinPathWin** for Windows users.
+The python executable is persisted for the current onboarding session to create a python virtual environment in step 3, sub-item 1.

 2. Go to **Configure ESP-IDF** to download ESP-IDF or select an existing ESP-IDF folder in your system.
 In this window you can select the version you wish to download and the path to install it or you can select ESP-IDF directory, which will be validated.
 This path is saved as `idf.espIdfPath` which is used to replace system environment variable `IDF_PATH` (inside Visual Studio Code only) before running extension commands.